Ronda Payne" />

-You already know that your application to come to Canada will need to include the results from an English or French language test.
-The test proves to Canadian government officials that your language skills are sufficient for daily life, communication and work in the country.
+To immigrate to Canada, you will need to include the results from an English or French language test.
+This test will show that you have the skills you need for daily life, communication and work in Canada.

-The overall CELPIP test is three hours.
+The CELPIP test is three hours long.
 The reading section is 55 to 60 minutes long.
-However, as noted, reading skills are also required to complete the writing section – where you will respond with written answers to questions you read, and the speaking section – where you will respond with verbal answers to on-screen information you read.
-The test is completed in three hours so you will move through the various sections, including the reading portion, without any long breaks.
+However, you need reading skills for the writing and speaking sections too.
+In the writing section, you will respond with written answers to questions you read.
+And in the speaking section, you will respond with verbal answers to on-screen information you read.
+You will move through the different sections without any long breaks.

-There are numerous other free CELPIP reading test preparation resources on the CELPIP site and you will also find materials for purchase to help you prepare.
+You will find numerous other free CELPIP reading test preparation resources on the CELPIP site, as well as materials for purchase to help you prepare.